-REVIEW: PLACING SPARE
+REVIEW: PLACE TO SPARE

 How Movement shapes the Politics in Esch-Belval.

 - Ido Nahari is a sociologist, researcher and writer who works in the fields of cultural revivalism, social welfare and the commodification of emotions.
 Born in Jerusalem and currently living in Berlin, Nahari holds a Master of Science in Culture and Society from the London School of Economics and Political Science, where he investigated the marketability of authenticity.